KimberlyCrawford/Stock-Analysis-Refactoring-VBA-Code-and-Performance-Measurement/README.md

 # Stock-Analysis-Refactoring-VBA-Code-and-Performance-Measurement

 ## Overview of Project
-Visual Basic for Applications macros within Microsoft Excel were created to analyze 2017 and 2018 stock performance for 12 different tickers of alternative energy.
-The original VBA script was refactored to compare VBA script runtime and measure performance.
+Microsoft Excel macros using Visual Basic for Applications (VBA) were created to analyze 2017 and 2018 stock performance for 12 different tickers of alternative energy.
+The original VBA script was refactored to improve performance.

 ### Purpose
-The purpose of this project was to share analysis results of the original VBA script versus refactoring the script when it comes to runtime speed.
-Advantages or disadvantages of refactoring code is listed in the Summary section below.
+The purpose of this project was to compare the original VBA script to the refactored script and show improvement in runtime speed.

 #### Data: Original Analysis (https://github.com/KimberlyCrawford/Stock-Analysis-Refactoring-VBA-Code-and-Performance-Measurement/blob/main/green_stocks.xlsm) versus Refactored Analysis (https://github.com/KimberlyCrawford/Stock-Analysis-Refactoring-VBA-Code-and-Performance-Measurement/blob/main/VBA_Challenge.xlsm)

 ## Results: